hadez8877/Wumpus/README.md

 ## Contributing

 In order to contribute to Wumpus you must follow the steps in [installation](#installation).
-Afterwards, you must make a PR on the [dev](https://github.com/hadez8877/Wumpus/tree/dev) branch, so that you can review your PR.
+Afterwards, you must make a Pull Request on the [dev](https://github.com/hadez8877/Wumpus/tree/dev) branch, so that you can review your PR.

 But if you want to contribute in a simpler way, you can start this project from _Stackblitz_ using your GitHub account: